The Great Giving Up

 I call around for work, voice

-laced with nerve I lack.
+laced with the nerve I lack.

 After 2 months, an interview.